adrianmcphee/conversational/unified-vision.md

 ## Executive Summary

 This document presents a unified vision for building a conversational banking system that safely harnesses the power of Large Language Models (LLMs) while maintaining the control, compliance, and trust that banking requires.
-The vision synthesizes insights from foundational technology analysis, regulatory frameworks, safety architectures, synthetic testing strategies, and implementation guides to create a practical path forward.
+The approach focuses on implementing a **Trust Layer** - programmatic supervision and control mechanisms around LLMs - rather than relying on any specific conversational framework.

 **Core Principle**: Treat LLMs as brilliant but unreliable consultants requiring constant supervision, not as decision-makers.
+The Trust Layer implements this supervision through code, not through framework choice.

 ## 1. Vision Statement